Olongapo Spanish gate

-The Subic Spanish Gate, is located at the corner of Dewey Avenue and Samson Road, Barangay New Kalalake, City of Olongapo, Zambales Province, Philippines, was built in 1885 when the Spanish Navy authorized the construction of the Arsenal de Olongapo, after King Alfonso XII of Spain issued a royal decree declaring Subic Bay as a naval port in 1884.
+The Olongapo Spanish Gate is a historic gate located at the corner of Dewey Avenue and Samson Road in Barangay New Kalalake, Olongapo, Philippines.
+It was built in 1885 after the Spanish Navy authorized the construction of the Arsenal de Olongapo, following a royal decree issued by King Alfonso XII in 1884 declaring Subic Bay a naval port.

-The gate served as the West Gate of the arsenal and faced the Spanish-era settlement of Olongapo.
-A high wall of locally quarried stone connected it to the south gate that faced the waterfront.
+The gate served as the western entrance to the arsenal and faced the Spanish-era settlement of Olongapo.
+It was connected by a high wall of locally quarried stone to the arsenal's southern gate, which faced the waterfront.

-In addition to being used as the main entrance and exit to the naval station, the gate was also used as a jail during both the Spanish and the American occupation.
+In addition to serving as the principal entrance to the naval station, the gate was also used as a jail during both the Spanish and American colonial periods.

-On November 26, 2013, the Spanish Gate was declared a historical landmark by the National Historical Commission of the Philippines (NHCP).
-The NHCP affixed on the wall of the gate a marker which reads "Himpilang Pandagat ng Look ng Subic" ("Naval Station of Subic Bay").
+On November 26, 2013, the National Historical Commission of the Philippines (NHCP) declared the Olongapo Spanish Gate a historical landmark.
+The NHCP also installed a historical marker on the gate bearing the title Himpilang Pandagat ng Look ng Subic ("Naval Station of Subic Bay").